HDRUK/mvcm-api/README.md

 ## API

-The Flask REST API, defined in `app.py`, facilitates interactions with the concept data stored in the MySQL database.
-The API employs various Python packages for functionalities such as fuzzy matching of query strings to concept names.
+The Flask REST API, defined in `app.py`, facilitates interactions with OMOP concept data stored in the MySQL database and the OLS4 API.
+The service employs various Python packages for functionalities such as fuzzy matching of query strings to concept names.

 ## Docker Deployment